Varanasi: Education

 St. Joseph's Convent School, in Shivpur, Varanasi, was established by the Sisters of Our Lady of Providence of France as a Catholic (Christian) minority institution with the approval of the Government of Uttar Pradesh.
 It is an autonomous organisation under the diocese of the Bishop of Varanasi.
 It provides education not only to the Catholic Christian children, but also to others who abide by its rules.

 Another important institution is the Central Hindu School in Kamachha.
 This was established by Annie Besant in July 1898 with the objective of imparting secular education.
 It is affiliated to the Central Board of Secondary Education and is open to students of all cultures.

 Schools in Varanasi are affiliated with the Indian Certificate of Secondary Education (ICSE), the CBSE, or the Uttar Pradesh Board of Technical Education (U.P Board).
 The overall "state of education in Varanasi is ... not good."
 Schools in Varanasi vary widely in quality, with private schools outperforming government schools.
 In government schools, many teachers fail to come to class or to teach children.
 Some government schools lack basic equipment, such as blackboards and sufficient desks and chairs for all students.
 Private schools vary in quality, with the most expensive conducting lessons in English (seen as a key to children's success) and having computers in classrooms.
 Pupils attending the more expensive private schools, tended to come from upper-class families.
 Lower-cost private schools attracted children from lower-income families or those lower-income families with higher education aspirations.
 Government schools tend to serve lower-class children with lower education aspirations.

 Media

 Varanasi caters a lot of shooting from different film industries in India.
 The temple town has emerged as a hub to Hindi film industry and South film industry.
 Also, a chunk of Bhojpuri movies are shot in the city.
-A few Bollywood movies that were shot, include Gangs of Wasseypur, Raanjhanaa, Piku, Shubh Mangal Zyada Saavdhan and Super 30.
+A few Bollywood movies that were shot, include Gangs of Wasseypur, Masaan, Raanjhanaa, Piku, Shubh Mangal Zyada Saavdhan and Super 30.
 Some parts of the Hollywood movie The Curious Case of Benjamin Button were also shot.
 Web series such as Mirzapur and Asur were also shot in temple town.

 Newspapers are widely available in Hindi and English.
 Aj, Hindi newspaper was established in 1920 in Varanasi.
 Some publishers in the city are: